 Threat Containment

 Note: Isolation actions are applied by ThreatDefence SOC personnel as part of the Incident Response process.
-While every effort is made to validate malicious activity before initiating isolation, alse positives are possible.
+While every effort is made to validate malicious activity before initiating isolation, false positives are possible.
 Customers may opt out of automatic isolation by completing the opt-out section provided in their onboarding documentation.

 Endpoint Isolation